 You don't have to know anything about bookkeeping nor have any other fancy credentials to become a bookkeeper, and that is the most awesome part. 🙂

-I asked Ben several questions about his Bookkeeping Business Launch e-course as well as the bookkeeping industry, and he gave us lots of great info.
+I asked Ben several questions about his Bookkeeper Launch e-course as well as the bookkeeping industry, and he gave us lots of great info.
 He is offering some FREE training for my readers, so if you've ever had an interest in bookkeeping, you'll want to read this:

 What made you decide to create a bookkeeping business course?